lucalabs-de/end/README.md

  ... your content ...)
 ```

-The parameters correspond to the libnotify (notification components)[https://specifications.freedesktop.org/notification-spec/notification-spec-latest.html#basic-design].
+The parameters correspond to the libnotify [notification components](https://specifications.freedesktop.org/notification-spec/notification-spec-latest.html#basic-design).

-##### End-Hints
+##### Remark: End-Hints
 In the future, I plan to parse the libnotify standard hints (like `image-path`, `category`, etc.) internally and expose the corresponding values
-as eww widget parameters.
-Until then you will need to parse them manually using eww's expressions.
+individually as eww widget parameters.
+Until then you will need to parse them from the `end-hints` parameter manually using eww's expressions.

 ### Example Configuration
 A complete example configuration could look as follows.